paradite/sg-tech-list/README.md

 List of notable tech companies in Singapore.
 Useful when looking for a new job.

 > **Warning**
-> Categories are subjective and derived from my own uniformed and bias perspective.
-Relative positions within a category are random.
+> Categories are highly subjective and potentially biased.
+Relative positions within a category are arbitrary.

 > **Warning**
-> This list is not meant to be exhaustive.
-I am not affiliated to any companies in the list.
+> The list is not meant to be exhaustive.
+I am not affiliated to any companies listed.

 > **Note**
 > Banks and non-tech companies are intentionally omitted from the list.